leohinojosa/spec/src/readme.md

 #Spec#
 Spec is a small testing framework that implements **bdd** style testing for .net. inspired by [mochajs](http://mochajs.org/) and [jasmine](http://jasmine.github.io/).

-The library takes a minimal approach to define your tests and aligns to the same structure that *mochajs* and *jasmine* use; Allowing you to have a unified perspective in how you write and structure your tests.
+The library takes a minimal approach to define your tests and allows for using a *Arrange-Act-Assert* pattern in your unit testing;

 The Spec TDD library works by creating any class that inherits from the `Spec` base type.
 Create a constructor, start describing the behavior and expectations for your tests.
 You can have *describe* blocks, *context* blocks, and *it* specifications.